|Since June 21, 2021, the first stage of the phased

 - Supervision Agreement

-For guidelines and forms for dual programs (Doppelpromotionen/Cotutelle de Thèse), please, contact the faculty's service center.
+For guidelines and forms for dual doctoral programs (Double Degrees / Cotutelle de Thèse), please, contact the Faculty Administration.

-Promotionsordnung für die Technische Universität Berlin (Doctoral Regulations TU Berlin)
+- NEW Doctoral Regulations (Neufassung der Promotionsordnung für die Technische Universität Berlin)

-Guidelines for Writing Dissertations at Faculty IV (PDF, 158,6 KB)
+- Guidelines for Writing Dissertations at Faculty IV (Ausführungsbestimmungen zur Durchführung von Promotionen) – NEW Doctoral Regulations

 Organisation of scientific defenses in partial presence or via videoconference during the restricted presence due to the pandemic: